gvwilson/thirdbit/src/fiction/iffy/index.md

 scurried from one tuft of grass to another.
-When the pod's app finally pinged she stood up and tossed another piece of gravel at the blotch on the cliff she had decided was the governor's face.
+When the pod's app finally pinged she stood up and tossed another piece of gravel at the blotch on the cliff she had decided was Doctor Johel's face.

 Two minutes.
 The pod's vibration sensor painted a green trace on the map